We've covered the basics on how to capture and organize feature ideas, now it's time to prioritize what we'll work on next!

 Or, if you'd like to hold on to the sample data for now but hide it from view, filter it off your board with the filter menu (Hierarchy filter).

-Learn best practices around data-driven prioritization.
+Learn best practices around data-driven prioritization in our convenient, on-demand webinar.
 A member of team productboard will explain key concepts, share tips, and answer all your questions so you feel prepared to hit the ground running.

 That's it for the Features board!
 You're all up to speed on how productboard can help you confidently decide what to build next (and ensure your precious feature ideas actually see the light of day).